BlueImp78/DKC3-Practice-Edition/README.md

 I will NOT be providing any support for ZSNES issues.
 For the love of god drop that emulator already.

-## Special Thanks:
+## Special Thanks

 - The DKC speedrunning community for commissioning me to make this hack.
 You guys rock.

-- Stormsn, Laff, and Doumeis for console/beta testing.
+- Stormsn, laff4, and Doumeis for console/beta testing.

-- Laff for 103% route and bear skips info.
+- laff4 for 103% route and bear skips info.

-- H4v0c21 for the kiddy icon.
+- H4v0c21 for the Kiddy icon.